silvncr/Celebi/README.md

 Just replace `<username>` with your User or Org name!

 Then, go to [Discussions](https://github.com/TurnipGuy30/Celebi/discussions "Celebi Discussions") and tell me to add you to the list!

+### Notes
+- Users and Orgs are listed separately.
+- Lists are in alphabetical order.